qualityshepherd/brine/posts/of_yarn_and_bone.md

 * **Mira** (`Rain Speaker, Searching for Her Sister`)

 > **Mira:** “I ask the rain to show me where they took the hostages.”
-> **GM:** “The rain shows you—vivid, clear.
+> **GM:** “The rain shows you; vivid, clear.
 The old mill by the river.”
 > **Mira:** “Perfect.”
 > **GM:** “But the rain lingers on your skin, waiting.
-It expects something equal in return—a secret, a truth.
+It expects something equal in return; a secret, a truth.
 Until you pay, it won’t answer you again, and it will remember the silence.”

 #### Burdens

 - **Thistle** (`Hedge Witch of the Vale, Grandmother’s Student`)

 > **GM:** "The plague spirits swarm through the village.
 What do you do?"<br>
 > **Thistle:** "I need to create a barrier.
-I pull out my bundle of dried thornberry branches – my Totem – and begin to whisper the old words my grandmother taught me about boundaries and protection."<br>
+I pull out my bundle of dried thornberry branches–my Totem–and begin to whisper the old words my grandmother taught me about boundaries and protection."<br>
 > **GM:** "Roll your casting."<br>
 > *Rolls: 2d6 → 2, 1*<br>
 > **GM:** "Ooh, both low.
 The magic resists and the spirits are descending on the villagers.
 You can accept the failed spell or take a Burden to make it succeed."<br>